HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/migrating_contactlists.md

     You must run this command from the Sametime server's program directory where the sametime.ini and notes.ini files exist.

 2. For Linux, run the following commands to setup the environment.
-Otherwise, skip to the nex step. and perform the migration task.
+Otherwise, skip to the nex step and perform the migration task.

     ``` {#codeblock_lq5_bdr_3xb}
     source ./setenv.sh